Correct-Syntax/correct-syntax.github.io/content/posts/free-resources-for-digital-design.md

 ### Software

-[Lunacy](https://icons8.com/lunacy) (A.K.A.
-Sketch for Windows).
-Although I don’t care for the name, it’s my primary design tool.
+[Lunacy](https://icons8.com/lunacy) is a great design tool.
 Being a native Windows application makes it fast and smooth to work with.
 Lunacy works *completely offline* and has almost everything I've ever needed for creating web and graphic designs, having worked with it for the past 3 years.

 {{< figure src="/posts/free-resources-for-digital-design/lunacy.jpg" alt="A screenshot of Lunacy open with a logo design document" caption="Lunacy—my (current) go-to design tool open to my logo design for Hilltop Motion." >}}